TheMarlboroMan/platformer-astronaut/README.md

 ## Building

 This is built on top of a custom and very old libdansdl2 bundled with the repo.
+It seems it has also some misplaced dependencies of SDL1.2.

 - Go into libdan2 and make -f makefile_linux
 - Copy the resulting libdansdl2.a file to the root of the project.